astuder/lightroom-map-fix/README.md

 **Make double-sure you have a backup of Locations.lrmodule before playing with these!**

+Note: Most of these hacks build on the Google Maps API and therefore still require fixing the Google Maps API key first.

 - [OpenStreetMap Map Style](#openstreetmap-map-style)
 - [Google Street View](#google-street-view)
 - [Google Maps Tilt View](#google-maps-tilt-view)